These faces are going to be all over billboards and catwalks in the next year.

 Another Tunisian glamazon, Fourati has personal style to spare and has covered Sports Illustrated.
 She has one daughter with her husband, journalist Ayman Mohyeldin, and also has her own fashion line.

-Here’s a relatively new face to keep an eye on.
-Attal describes herself as a British-Moroccan, and she’s on the cover of British Vogue‘s September issue alongside Kate Moss.
+Here’s another relatively new face who’s made a big impact in just a couple of seasons.
+Attal describes herself as a British-Moroccan, and she appeared on British Vogue‘s last September issue alongside Kate Moss.
 Not a bad spot to be in.

 Sonia Ben Ammar

 Does everyone from Tunisia look like this?
 The 18-year-old has covered L’officiel and fronted a Dolce & Gabbana cosmetics campaign, and we’re excited to see what she does next.